Jørgen Boassen: Later activities

-Private life
+Boassen has said that his work, including travel and living expenses, has been financed by wealthy American donors, who he did not name when asked to do so.

+Altercations with other Greenlanders

+Ben Taub of The New Yorker magazine "was told by several people [in Nuuk] that Boassen was known for groping women and getting into drunken fights"; Boassen denies these allegations.
+A man who grew up with Boassen in Qaqortoq told Reuters that, in the 1990s, Boassen had stabbed him in the shoulder with a knife, due to a rivalry over a girl.

+Boassen has been banned from Nuuk's public swimming pool, from a mixed martial arts gym in the city, and from the Hotel Hans Egede; Boassen claims that he was banned from the MMA gym due to his political association with Donald Trump, while staff at the hotel say they had banned him for "repeatedly harassing or threatening patrons."
+Boassen has "repeatedly hurled verbal abuse at Greenlandic politicians in public," including 2 parliamentarians at a café in Nuuk in 2025.

 In early February 2025, Boassen stated that he had received death threats.
-On 10 March 2025, Boassen stated the we two days prior had been violently assaulted at a bar and had reported the alleged crime to the police on Greenland.
+On 10 March 2025, Boassen stated that two days prior he had been violently assaulted at a bar and had reported the alleged crime to the police on Greenland.

+Other activities

 On 19 May, Statstidende, the official government gazette of Denmark reported that Boassen's company founded in 2019 had filed for bankruptcy.
 Boassen stated to B.T. that the bankruptcy was caused by a lack of time due to his political activities.
 He is a former boxer.
 In February 2025, Boassen said that he has supported Trump since his 2016 campaign.
 On his support for Trump, Boassen told The Washington Post in an interview published on 14 January that "The more the Danish media hated Trump [during his first term] the more I liked him", adding "My friends were all laughing at me".